Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: Results

-Stellar mass and star formation rate are fundamental parameters in the 2-SFM description of SFGs.
-The tight and apparently redshift-independent integrated Schmidt-Kennicutt law found in Sect. \ref{sect:MgasvsSFR} links the SFR and gas mass of main-sequence galaxies and hence provides a straightforward recipe to extend the 2-SFM framework to their molecular gas properties.
+Stellar mass and SFR are fundamental parameters in the 2-SFM description of SFGs.
+The tight and apparently redshift-independent integrated Schmidt-Kennicutt law found in Section \ref{sect:MgasvsSFR} links the SFR and gas mass of MS galaxies and hence provides a straightforward recipe to extend the 2-SFM framework to their molecular gas properties.
 At fixed stellar mass, in which case \sfr/\sfrMS\,$\equiv$\,\ssfr/\ssfrMS\ we can write